Use a custom SSL certificate for the console

-Move the public key to
+Move the certificate to

 /etc/puppetlabs/puppet/ssl/certs/console-cert.pem, replacing any existing file named